Benefits Overview for New UA Employees

 Open Enrollment

-Open enrollment is in mid-April each year and allows you to make any changes to your plans.
+Open enrollment is in mid-April each year and allows employees to make any changes to their plans.
 All changes made during open enrollment will be effective the following plan year (July 1).

 Life Event Changes

-Outside of open enrollment, you may also make health care changes for life events within 30 days of the event.
+Outside of open enrollment, employees may also make health care changes for life events within 30 days of the event.
 More information can be found on our qualifying life event webpage.

 Flexible Spending Account (FSA) and Health Savings Account (HSA)